MICHIGAN COINS FOR

 KALAMAZOO VALLEY

-set of 4 from the local museum in Kalamazoo.
+from the local museum in Kalamazoo.
+Designs: museum

-museum building; Checker Cab (Checkers were made in Kalamazoo); Mystery of
+building; Checker Cab (Checkers were made in Kalamazoo); Mystery of the

-the Mummy; planetarium.
-All coins roll short, but the designs on
+Mummy; planetarium.
+All coins roll short, but the designs on the coins are

 MICHIGAN